Occupation of the Baltic states: Background

 Early in the morning of 24 August 1939, the Soviet Union and Germany signed a ten-year non-aggression pact, called the Molotov–Ribbentrop pact.
 The pact contained a secret protocol by which the states of Northern and Eastern Europe were divided into German and Soviet "spheres of influence".
 In the north, Finland, Estonia and Latvia were assigned to the Soviet sphere.
-Poland was to be partitioned in the event of its "political rearrangement"—the areas east of the Narev, Vistula and San Rivers going to the Soviet Union while Germany would occupy the west.
+Poland was to be partitioned in the event of its "political rearrangement"—the areas east of the Narev, Vistula, and San Rivers going to the Soviet Union while Germany would occupy the west.
 Lithuania, adjacent to East Prussia, would be in the German sphere of influence, although a second secret protocol agreed in September 1939 assigned the majority of Lithuanian territory to the Soviet Union.
 Under the secret protocol, Lithuania would regain its historical capital Vilnius, previously subjugated during the inter-war period by Poland.

 Following the end of the Soviet invasion of Poland on 6 October, the Soviets pressured Finland and the Baltic states to conclude mutual assistance treaties.
 The Soviets questioned the neutrality of Estonia after the escape of an interned Polish submarine on 18 September.
 On 24 September, the Estonian foreign minister was given an ultimatum: the Soviets demanded a treaty of mutual assistance to establish military bases in Estonia.
 The Estonians were coerced to accept naval, air, and army bases on two Estonian islands and at the port of Paldiski.
 The corresponding agreement was signed on 28 September 1939.
 Latvia followed on 5 October 1939 and Lithuania shortly thereafter, on 10 October 1939.
 The agreements permitted the Soviet Union to establish military bases on the Baltic states' territory for the duration of the European war and to station 25,000 Soviet soldiers in Estonia, 30,000 in Latvia, and 20,000 in Lithuania starting October 1939.

 Soviet occupation and annexation (1940–1941)

 Soldiers of the Red Army enter the territory of Lithuania during the first Soviet occupation of Lithuania in 1940.

 In May 1940, the Soviets turned to the idea of direct military intervention, but still intended to rule through puppet regimes.
 Their model was the Finnish Democratic Republic, a puppet regime set up by the Soviets on the first day of the Winter War.
 The Soviets organised a press campaign against the allegedly pro-Allied sympathies of the Baltic governments.
 In May 1940, the Germans invaded France, which was overrun and occupied a month later.
 In late May and early June 1940, the Baltic states were accused of military collaboration against the Soviet Union by holding meetings the previous winter.
-On 15 June 1940, the Lithuanian government was extorted to agree to the Soviet ultimatum and permit the entry of an unspecified number of Soviet troops.
+On 15 June 1940, the Lithuanian government was coerced into agreeing to the Soviet ultimatum and permitting the entry of an unspecified number of Soviet troops.
 President Antanas Smetona proposed armed resistance to the Soviets but the government refused, proposing their own candidate to lead the regime.
 However, the Soviets refused this proposal and sent Vladimir Dekanozov to take charge while the Red Army occupied the state.